sahilrajpurkar03/Palletizer-Cell-Control-Security-System/README.md

-# Automated Palletizer Cell Control System
+# Palletizer Cell Control Security System

 A complete simulation of an automated palletizing robotic cell, including ROS 2 nodes, REST API server/client, and a real-time web-based HMI.
 The system handles palletizing requests from the warehouse management system (WMS), monitors the cell status (door, emergency button, stack-light), and allows human operators to interact through an HMI.